Lancaster (Forton) Services: Construction

 Forton Services was built on the Preston-Lancaster section of the M6.
 Junction 33 (A6) is to the north and junction 32 (M55) is to the south.
 The site's eastern edge is the boundary between Wyre district and City of Lancaster district.

-The architect was T. P. Bennett and Son.
-T. P. Bennett and Son's first design for service areas was Strensham services; Forton was its second.
+The architect was T.P.
+Bennett and Son.
+The company's first design for service areas was Strensham services; Forton was its second.

-It was originally operated by The Rank Organisation (Top Rank Motor Inns).
+It was originally operated by Top Rank Motor Inns.
 In September 1964, company chairman John Davis announced that all Rank Organisation motorway service areas would have showers and toilets for lorry drivers, starting with Forton.
 The company felt that lorry drivers were often overlooked, and that lorry drivers previously had a 'smoke and a sandwich in a lay-by'.
 Farthing Corner on the M2 was the first Top Rank motorport to open, followed by Knutsford Services.

 The section of the motorway was finished three months ahead of schedule and opened on the afternoon of 29 January 1965.
 The catering facilities at Forton services were not due to be completed before April 1965, however, the two petrol stations were able to open at the same time as the motorway, with the name Forton services.
 It was the second service station to open on the motorway (Charnock Richard being the first), and is named after the nearby village of Forton.

 It fully opened on Wednesday 14 July 1965, with 276 staff, and manager 36-year-old David Beatson, educated at Sale Grammar School.